raspberrypi/documentation/configuration/device-tree.md

 # Device Trees, Overlays and Parameters

-Raspberry Pi's latest kernels and firmware now by default use Device Tree (DT) to manage some resource allocation and module loading, including Raspbian and NOOBS releases.
-This change is to ease the management of multiple drivers contending for system resources, and to allow HAT modules to be auto-configured.
+Raspberry Pi's latest kernels and firmware, including Raspbian and NOOBS releases, now by default use Device Tree (DT) to manage some resource allocation and module loading.
+This change is to alleviate the problem of multiple drivers contending for system resources, and to allow HAT modules to be auto-configured.

 The current implementation is not a pure Device Tree system -- there is still board support code that creates some platform devices -- but the external interfaces (i2c, i2s, spi) and the audio devices that use them must now be instantiated using a Device Tree Blob (DTB) passed to the kernel by the loader (`start.elf`).